-The first ever study of the lives of Church of England clergy has revealed the personal costs of committing yourself to God.
+The authors carried out the first ever study of the lives of Church of England clergy which revealed the personal costs of committing yourself to God.

-Written by the Bishop of Brechin and Dr Caroline Gatrell of Lancaster University Management School, the book “Managing Clergy Lives” (Bloomsbury) is based on in-depth interviews with 46 deans.
+Written by the Bishop of Brechin and Professor Caroline Gatrell of Lancaster University Management School, the book “Managing Clergy Lives” (Bloomsbury) is based on in-depth interviews with 46 deans.

 The Bishop, the Rt Rev Dr Nigel Peyton, said it was revealing that every interview was interrupted in some way by a caller at the door or on the phone.